 It will take around 2 and a half to 3 hours to reach the top from Gunjavane village.
 From here, after a few minutes of trek, you reach Padmavati Machi.
 You can see the amazing Sahyadris from here.

 Section III: Historical Places on the Top of Rajgad

 On the top, starting from the entrance, you can see many small lakes, houses, and temples.

 Continue trekking on the Padmavati Machi.
 After 10 minutes, you reach Padmavati temple.
 There is also a Padmavati lake.
 You can camp here or stay inside the temple.

-Padmavati temple.
+Padmavati temple on the Padmavati Machi of Rajgad Fort.
 Picture by Nitesh Kumar

 Explore the Padmavati Machi before proceeding to the other 2 Machis.
 There are some old canons, Saibai’s tomb, ‘Daru-gola (Kothar)’ (arms & weapons storehouse), ‘Sadar’ (the place of meetings of important people), a private chamber under Sadar, and a water cistern that contains potable water.